 As part of its second task, under the supervision of the Judge-Rapporteur, the directorate drafts the summaries of the judgments and orders published in the European Court Reports.
 On the basis of that analysis, the results of which are saved in a number of databases, the directorate is able to create a number of research tools available on this website.

 These tools include:

-The Research and Documentation Directorate also provides the Courts of the European Union with information on legal developments of European Union interest, inter alia in the form of a regular bulletin entitled ‘Reflets' (in French only).
-In addition, it collects the case-law of the principal courts and tribunals of the Member States in the field of European Union law, on the basis of a selective trawl of legal periodicals and contacts with many national courts and tribunals.
-According to their level of interest, the decisions collected are briefly analysed and published in a database held by the Association of the Councils of State and Supreme Administrative Jurisdictions of the European Union i.n.p.a. / Association des Conseils d’État et des juridictions administratives suprêmes de l’Union européenne a.i.s.b.l.
-(English / French).Very particular attention is given to decisions made further to the preliminary rulings of the Court of Justice.
+The Research and Documentation Directorate also provides the Courts of the European Union with information on legal developments of EU interest, inter alia, in the form of a regular bulletin entitled ‘Reflets’ (available in French only).
+In addition, it collects the case-law of the principal courts and tribunals of the Member States in the field of EU law, on the basis of a selective trawl of legal periodicals and contacts with many national courts and tribunals.
+According to the level of interest, the decisions collected are briefly analysed and published in a database held by the Association of the Councils of State and Supreme Administrative Jurisdictions of the European Union i.n.p.a. / Association des Conseils d’État et des juridictions administratives suprêmes de l’Union européenne a.i.s.b.l.
+(English / French).
+Particular attention is paid to decisions made further to the preliminary rulings of the Court of Justice.